Home | Stories and Essays

 have long been fodder for writers, though the El Paso-born and Harvard-educated

 Troncoso has created new, empathetic characters to explore it.
-No, the real
+No, the real beauty

-culture among Latinos, as well as the commonalities they share with other
+Latinos, as well as the commonalities they share with other Americans — love of

-Americans — love of family, faith and country.
+family, faith and country.

 Latino readers will